wbolster/emacs-python-pytest/README.rst

 * various customisation options, e.g. to change whether a generated command line should be shown for editing by default.

-* hooks that get run before and after running pytests, which can be used to add custom behaviour.
+* hooks that get run before and after running pytest, which can be used to add custom behaviour.